-Choosing the right kitchen and bath products for your home is an important job.
-You want to make sure you choose the right products for your all of your needs.
-There are many other important factors that should be considered before you make your final selections.
-At KRB, our staff is trained and has the experience to help you make confident decisions.
+Choosing the right kitchen and bath products for your home is an important step in your renovation.
+Selecting materials that match your design aesthetic and work for your lifestyle is such a key piece of design.
+At KRB Kitchen & Bath Design Center, our staff has the knowledge and experience to help you make all of the design decisions confidently.
 Simply put, we help you get started by keeping your end goals in mind.
-To help you do this, we ask you to spend some time thinking about, imagining, and pre-experiencing the new kitchen or bath of your dreams.
+To help you do this, we ask you to spend some time thinking about and imagining the new kitchen or bath of your dreams.
 Having inspiration in mind is key and will help our sales team to bring your vision to life.

-Whether you are looking for help to buy your products and plan to get them installed yourself: http://krbcompany.com/services/kitchen-and-bath-retail-product-sales, or have us help you with full kitchen and/or bathroom remodeling services: http://krbcompany.com/services/kitchen-and-bath-remodeling, your product selections should only be made after fully considering the true reasons you are remodeling, as well as any other contributing factors that may affect your project.
-Before you visit our showroom, we suggest you first make a list of what works and what doesn’t work in your current kitchen or bathroom.
-Add any other factors that you feel may or may not affect your project.
+Whether you are looking for help to buy your products and plan to get them installed yourself or have us help you with full kitchen and/or bathroom remodeling services, your product selections should only be made after fully considering the true reasons you are remodeling, as well as any other contributing factors that may affect your project.
+Before you visit our showroom, we suggest you first make a list of what works and where you would like to see improvements in your current kitchen or bathroom.
+Include any other factors that you feel may or may not affect your project.
 Your list will help us jump start more conversations as we begin working together.

 - What do you like about your current kitchen or bath and are there any parts you don’t want to remodel?

 - What don’t you like about your current space and why?